icrichmond/lit-docs/papers/Renno_et_al_2008.md

 ### Sensitivity to threshold
 The only flexible parameter required to calculate [[HAND]] is the size of the contributing area.
 Decreasing the threshold size of the contributing area increases the density of the [[drainage]] network.
 The authors recommend ground truthing the threshold to appropriately represent the local drainage density.

-Decreasing the threshold ~ increasing the number of stream orders ~ decreasing overall smoothness ~ increasing ability to distinguish contrasting local environments
+Decreasing the threshold -> ~increases the number of stream orders -> ~decreases overall smoothness -> ~increases ability to distinguish contrasting local environments

 Figure 7 explores the sensitivity of [[HAND]] to a range of thresholds.